Dashwood Banbury Academy Sports Premium funding 2021-22

 - run sport competitions – run Level 1 Intra-Aspiration Family and Inter-Year group competitions for ALL

-- increase pupils’ participation in the School Games– Silver School Games mark received 2019/2020
+- increase pupils’ participation in the School Games – Silver School Games mark received 2019/2020

 In response to The Childhood Obesity Plan (August 2016), Dashwood Banbury Academy are committed to finding solutions that help ensure that our young people are moving their bodies.
 The report states that nearly a third of children aged 2-15 are overweight or obese.
 Dashwood Banbury Academy understands that tackling childhood obesity requires us to take action.
 At Dashwood, we are committed to ensuring that our pupils participate in at least 30 minutes active curriculum time outside of their 2 hours of Physical Education and weekly swimming lessons (KS2).
 The 30 minutes daily exercise, during curriculum learning time is made up of a range of activities that are designed to reduce sedentary behaviour and increase physical activity in our young people: The Daily Mile, Go Noodle; NHS ‘Train Like A Jedi’ and Active Maths.
 Healthy lunchbox advice is available to all parents and carers along with healthy eating sessions for our pupils through their science sessions.
+Standing desks in KS2 classrooms allow pupils to reduce sedentary time in class.

 The PE Lead has developed a deep understanding of how to ensure all our pupils at Dashwood Banbury Academy leave us for secondary school as physically literate young people.
 Through CPD with the North Oxfordshire School Sports Partnership and working on projects with the Youth Sports Trust, Dashwood is providing a PE curriculum, School Sport and extra-curricular opportunities for all through physical literacy.
 This approach motivates pupils and gives them the confidence, physical competence, knowledge and understanding that provides our children with the movement foundation for a lifelong participation in physical activity.
 The lead has achieved the level 5 and level 6 accredited Physical Education Leaders qualifications.